PostgresApp/PostgresApp/README.md

 For compatibility reasons we build the different parts on different versions of macOS.

-- the binaries for PostgreSQL 13 are built on macOS 10.15 with Xcode 11.7

 - the binaries for PostgreSQL 14 are built on macOS 11 with Command Line Tools for Xcode 12.5

 - the binaries for PostgreSQL 15 - 16 are built on macOS 12 with Command Line Tools for Xcode 14

-- the binaries for PostgreSQL 17 -18 are built on macOS 14 with Command Line Tools for Xcode 15.3
+- the binaries for PostgreSQL 17 - 18 are built on macOS 14 with Command Line Tools for Xcode 15.3

+- the binaries for PostgreSQL 19 are built on macOS 26 with Command Line Tools for Xcode 26.5

 - the GUI is built on macOS 14 with Xcode 15.0.1

+- the GUI for Postgres.app 3 is built on macOS 26 with Xcode 26.5

 It is of course possible to use other versions of macOS / Xcode (see details below), but those are the environments we use.